 Once the partners have selected an appropriate credentialing vehicle, the next step is to build in ongoing applied learning for students and relevant engagement opportunities for businesses.
 The development of intentional and ongoing engagement facilitates a long-term connection between the employer and the program.
-Opportunities include providing new work-based learning and research opportunities as well as mentoring programs and scholarships for students.
+Opportunities include providing new workbased learning and research opportunities as well as mentoring programs and scholarships for students.
 Company executives can also serve on advisory boards and annual curricular reviews committees or as adjunct faculty members or guest lectures at the higher education institution.
 Such services should be structured to include on- and off-campus opportunities, so they can be delivered not only through formal educational structures but also through informal clubs and student groups.
-All the business partner's activities should be interconnected through a central plan to engage students, support faculty, and align with all facets of the university-from the president's office to the career center. σ°
+All the business partner's activities should be interconnected through a central plan to engage students, support faculty, and align with all facets of the university-from the president's office to the career center. define the student student's office to the career center.